SuperDARNCanada/borealis/docs/source/building_an_experiment.rst

 A slice is defined by the user as a python dictionary in an experiment file, with the following preset keys:

 slice_id
     The ID of this slice object.
 An experiment can have multiple slices.
+These are configured automatically by the experiment code, when you add a slice.

 cpid
     The ID of the experiment, consistent with existing radar control programs.
+You will need to request this from your institution's radar operator.
+You should clearly document the name of the experiment and some operating details that correspond to the CPID.

 tx_antennas
     The antennas to transmit on, default is all main antennas given max